semaphoreui/semaphore-docs/user-guide/task-templates/bash.md

     visible: true
 ---

-# 🌟 Bash Template
+# Bash Template

-Using [Semaphore Premium](https://semui.co/premium) you can run Bash scripts.
+Using Semaphore UI you can run Bash scripts.
 To do this, you need to create a **Bash Script Template**.

 1. Go go Task Templates section and click the **New Template** button.